 A comprehensive risk assessment should be undertaken for any person who is travelling.
 Consider all travel related risks, prevention advice and provisions for the traveller, such as insect bite avoidance, immunisations, and malaria prophylaxis.
 Information to help with a risk assessment can be found on each Country Information page.

-The following information aims to help health professionals to assess and communicate the potential risks associated with COVID-19 infection and allow the traveller to make as informed a decision as possible regarding their travel plans.
+The following information will help health professionals and travellers to assess the potential risks associated with COVID-19 infection during travel, and help inform travellers of their risks during international travel.

 It is important that travellers are aware of travel advice, government, and public health recommendations for the UK, any transit countries, and all destination countries.
 Advice, entry requirements and travel restrictions may change quickly, and therefore travellers should stay up to date before, and during travel.